digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 ## Step 4: Creating a BusyBox Example Application Using Flux

-Configure Flux to create a simple Busybox application, using the sample manifests provided in the sample Git repository.
+Configure Flux to create a simple BusyBox application, using the sample manifests provided in the sample Git repository.

 The `kustomization/flux-system` CRD you inspected previously, expects the Kustomization manifests to be present in the Git repository path specified by the `git_repository_sync_path` Terraform variable specified in the `terraform.tfvars` file.